-DG900 can store the current instrument state and user-defined Sequence waveforms in the internal or external memory.
+DG2000 can store the current instrument state and user-defined Sequence waveforms in the internal or external memory.
 You can recall them when needed.
-DG900 can also seamlessly interconnect with RIGOL's oscilloscopes that support USB-TMC; rebuild and output the waveform data collected by the oscilloscope losslessly.
+DG2000 can also seamlessly interconnect with RIGOL's oscilloscopes that support USB-TMC; rebuild and output the waveform data collected by the oscilloscope losslessly.

-Press Store on the front panel or tap the icon in the information setting area at the lower-right corner of the user interface to enable the Store/Recall function and open the Store/Recall interface as shown in the figure below.
+When the Shift key is illuminated, press Noise/Store on the front panel or tap the icon in the information setting area at the lower-right corner of the user interface to enable the Store/Recall function and open the Store/Recall interface as shown in the figure below.